 3. Should have all side effects of any prior therapy or procedures for any medical

-condition recovered to NCI CTCAE Grade ≤ 1.
+condition recovered to CTCAE ≤ Grade 1 (except alopecia).

 4. Must have at least 1 measurable lesion by computed tomography or magnetic resonance

-5. Must have a life expectancy ≥ 3 months.
+5. Must have a life expectancy ≥ 3 to 6 months.

 6. Female patients of childbearing age and women < 12 months since the onset of

-menopause, except those who have been surgically sterilized or whose sole sexual
+menopause, except those who have been surgically sterilized (tubal ligation) or whose

-methods for the duration of the study and 9 months after the last injection of
+contraceptive methods for the duration of the study and for 9 months after the date of

-abstinence.
-Male patients must be surgically sterile or must agree to use a condom and
+meet this criterion, then male patients or must agree to use a condom as well as one

-acceptable contraceptive method with their female partners.
-Female patients who are
+of the acceptable contraceptive methods listed above with their female partner(s) who

-7. Females of childbearing potential must have a negative serum or urine pregnancy test.
+7. Females of childbearing potential must have a negative serum pregnancy test.

-8. Must have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1.
+8. Must have an Eastern Cooperative Oncology Group performance status of 0 to 1.

 9. Must have adequate coagulation function at Screening as determined by:

-- Partial thromboplastin time (PTT) < 1.5 times the upper limit of normal (ULN).
+2. Partial thromboplastin time < 1.5 times the upper limit of normal (ULN).

 10. Must have adequate hematologic function at Screening as determined by:

-granulocyte-macrophage colony stimulating factor (GM-CSF) to achieve these WBC
+stimulating factor to achieve these WBC and ANC levels).

 this Hgb level).